Alexander W. Whitaker IV, J.D., 23rd President of King University

 Before coming to King, he served three years on Georgia’s Nonpublic Postsecondary Education Commission, a gubernatorial appointment.
 He is a member of the Georgia and Virginia bars and various higher education professional associations.
-He serves on the boards of the Tennessee Independent Colleges and Universities Association, the Appalachian College Association, and the Association of American Presidents of Independent Colleges and Universities.
+He has served on the boards of the Tennessee Independent Colleges and Universities Association, the Appalachian College Association, the Association of American Presidents of Independent Colleges and Universities, and Conference Carolinas.

 He is also on the board of the Bristol Chamber of Commerce and a member of the Rotary Club of Bristol Virginia/Tennessee.
 He is a trustee and former board of visitors chair at Trinity School for Ministry, an Anglican and Episcopal seminary in the Pittsburgh area.
 He is also a trustee of Darlington School in Rome, Georgia.